 MU EXTENSION LEADERSHIP RECEIVED

 The Senior Program Director for Agriculture & Environment provides overall programmatic leadership.
-Programmatic supervision comes from the Education Director for the Plant Health & Technology program area and administrative oversight from the Regional Director for the East Central region.
+Programmatic supervision comes from the Education Director for the Plant Health & Production program area and administrative oversight from the Regional Director for the Northwest region.

 MU EXTENSION INFORMATION